Priyanka-cse-206/project/README.md

 # 🎓 AI Student Performance Analyzer

 An **AI-based Student Performance Analyzer and Risk Prediction System** that analyzes student academic data and predicts whether a student is **At Risk** or **Not At Risk** using Machine Learning.

-The project uses **Python, NumPy, Pandas, MySQL, and Scikit-learn** to generate, store, analyze, and predict student performance.
+The project uses **Python, NumPy, MySQL, Scikit-learn, and Basic Machine Learning** concepts to generate, store, analyze, and predict student performance.

 ## 🚀 Features